arpitJana21/arpitJana21/README.md

 &nbsp;
-Hello there! 👋 I'm Arpit Jana, a NodeJS Backend Developer passionate about crafting efficient and scalable web solutions.
+Hello there! 👋 I'm Arpit Jana, a NodeJS Backend Developer with a strong passion for crafting efficient and scalable web solutions.
 My tech stack includes NodeJS, ExpressJS, and MongoDB.
-With over 1500 hours of coding experience, I'm dedicated to creating seamless backend architectures that empower outstanding user experiences on the front end.
-Although new to the professional field, I am enthusiastic, driven, and ready to take on exciting challenges.
+With over 1500 hours of coding experience, I'm dedicated to creating seamless backend architectures that empower outstanding user experiences on the frontend.
+Although I'm new to the professional field, I am enthusiastic, driven, and ready to take on exciting challenges.
 Let's collaborate and turn your ideas into reality with cutting-edge technologies that will elevate your web applications to new heights.

 <h3 align="left">Tech Stack</h3>